Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 Notice that:
 - The `createAssistant` method has been replaced with the `beta.assistants.create` method
-- The names of the properties in the `options` object are the same as in the Azure OpenAI service API, following the snake case convention instead of the camel case convention used in the `AssistantsClient`
+- The names of the properties in the `options` object are the same as in the Azure OpenAI service API, following the snake case convention instead of the camel case convention used in the `AssistantsClient`.
+This is true for all the properties across all requests and responses in the `AzureOpenAI` client

 #### Thread creation